Turkestan - the Historical Center of the Southern Kazakhstan

 The entire city centre is an ensemble of historical buildings including the tomb of Robia Sultan Begim, Timur’s granddaughter, the tombs of the Kazakh khans and the representatives of nobility.
 This is the largest city in Turkestan in terms of noble people’s tombs number.

-The UNESCO has included Turkestan (or rather Ahmed Yasavi Mausoleum) in the list of the world’s heritage.
+The UNESCO has included Turkestan (or rather Khoja Ahmed Yasawi Mausoleum) in the list of the world’s heritage.

 The railway station, which is considered a landmark, is also very interesting.
 It appeared in 1903 during the construction of the southern branch of Orenburg-Tashkent railroad.